n1shantshrivastava/two-framework/README.md

     - The model name must have 'Model' postfix
     - All model methods should be in camel case
     - It should be create in app/protected/model
+    - Each model will be associated with only one table
+    - If table name is not mentioned then model name will be taken as table name (for eg. UserModel will have user table)
+    - Primary key of the table should be 'id'.
+If you want to change it you can set $primaryKey variable.
+    - Example

+      class UserModel extends LibModel{
+            // do your stuff
+      }

 Building View
 =============